 - 1. Agricultural High Schools - 1.1 We support full funding for agricultural vocational courses at Smith Vocational Agricultural High School, Bristol Agricultural High School, Essex Agricultural Technical High School and Norfolk County Agricultural High School.
-2017 - 2 R\ (1996) and 2016 - 2\R (1998) - 1.2 Massachusetts Farm Bureau Federation supports changes to 520 CMR 6.00: Hoisting machinery regulatory authority to allow students enrolled in Chapter 74 approved career and technical education programs to operate hoisting equipment under the supervision of licensed vocational technical education teachers. - 2.
-Insurance Programs

-- 2.1 We support efforts by the state as well as the insurance industry to create a Farm Safety program to educate youth and seasonal employees about the hazards related to the agricultural industry.
-2016 - 1 \ R (2013) - 3.
+2017 - 2 R (1996) and 2016 - 2R (1998) - 1.2 Massachusetts Farm Bureau Federation supports changes to 520 CMR 6.00: Hoisting machinery regulatory authority to allow students enrolled in Chapter 74 approved career and technical education programs to operate hoisting equipment under the supervision of licensed vocational technical education teachers. - 2.
+Insurance Programs - 2.1 We support efforts by the state as well as the insurance industry to create a Farm Safety program to educate youth and seasonal employees about the hazards related to the agricultural industry.
+2016 - 1 R (2013) - 3.
 Legislative - 3.1 We support: - 3.1.1 Efforts to encourage Massachusetts legislators to visit farms in their counties through the year to become more educated about agriculture.
-2018 1 \ R (2003) - 3.1.2 Legislation that would repay 75 percent of student loans for large animal vets that practice in the state of Massachusetts for a minimum of 5 years.
-2018-65 \R (2009) - 3.1.3 Elimination of tax on awards made through the Veterinary Medicine Loan Repayment Program.
-2016-59 \R (2013) - 3.1.4 Educating the next generation of students in science, math and technology to maintain Massachusetts' status as a leader in agricultural innovation.
-2018 2\R (2006) - 3.1.5 Loan forgiveness for students who graduate with an agricultural degree from an accredited institute of higher education if they are involved in the business of agriculture in Massachusetts for 10 years.
+2018 1 R (2003) - 3.1.2 Legislation that would repay 75 percent of student loans for large animal vets that practice in the state of Massachusetts for a minimum of 5 years.
+2018-65 R (2009) - 3.1.2.1 Furthermore, we support including veterinarians in the eligibility for Public Service Loan forgiveness program. - 3.1.2.2 Furthermore, we support the creation and funding of an award as forgivable loans of \$50,000 for a two-year commitment practicing in a community where there is a shortage of large animal veterinary services and barriers to access. - 3.1.3 Elimination of tax on awards made through the Veterinary Medicine Loan Repayment Program.
+2016-59 R (2013) - 3.1.4 Educating the next generation of students in science, math and technology to maintain Massachusetts' status as a leader in agricultural innovation.
+2018 2R (2006) - 3.1.5 Loan forgiveness for students who graduate with an agricultural degree from an accredited institute of higher education if they are involved in the business of agriculture in Massachusetts for 10 years.
 This follows New York state which offers a four-year student loan forgiveness program for in state students.
 2019-5 - 4.
 Massachusetts Ag in the Classroom - 4.1 We support Massachusetts Ag in the Classroom (MAC) program.
-2018 2\R(2006) - 5.
+2018 2R(2006) - 5.
 Massachusetts School Lunches - 5.1 We support locally sourced agriculture products for school lunches.